 What is epilepsy?

-Epilepsy is a chronic condition that is defined by recurrent and unprovoked seizures.
+Epilepsy is a medical condition that produces seizures that affect a variety of mental and physical functions.
+When a person has two or more seizures, they are considered to have epilepsy.
 These seizures are a result of sudden abnormal electrical activity in the brain.
 The exact type of seizure will depend on where it starts and then spreads within the brain.

 A seizure is a disturbance in the normal regulation pattern of the electrical activity of the brain.
 Although there are many causes and types of seizures, the common feature is a spreading wave of uncontrolled electrical activity.
 This abnormal activity within the brain will usually create outward changes in the person experiencing a seizure.
 Signs and symptoms may include muscle spasms, mental confusion, loss of consciousness and/or uncontrolled or aimless body movements.
 In general, seizures last a finite period of seconds to minutes, and then stop on their own.

 There are two main types of seizures:

 Generalized seizures begin with sudden abnormal electrical activity throughout the entire brain at once.
 These seizure types include: tonic-clonic convulsions ("grand mal" seizures) and absence seizures ("petit mal" or staring seizures).

 Partial seizures begin with abnormal electrical activity in just one part of the brain.
 Although the activity starts in a specific area of the brain, this activity can spread to other parts as well.
 These seizures types include: simple partial seizures, complex partial seizures, and secondarily generalized seizures.